Rupea Fortress

-Rupea Fortress (Cetatea Rupea, Burg Reps, Kőhalmi vár) is a medieval fortress built by Transylvanian Saxons and first mentioned by a 1324 document.
+Rupea Fortress (Cetatea Rupea, Burg Reps, Kőhalmi vár) is a medieval fortress built by Transylvanian Saxons in the Kingdom of Hungary and first mentioned by a 1324 document.
 It is situated on a 120 m high basalt cliff, to the west of the Transylvanian town of Rupea in Romania.
 The fortress is located on DN13, 70 km from Brașov, on the road to Sighișoara.
-It was restored in 2010–2013; as of 2014, it was visited monthly by more than 10,000 tourists.
+Following a period of restoration from 2010 to 2013, the fortress had over 10,000 monthly visitors by 2014.

 Etymology

 The name Rupea comes from Latin rupes meaning "cliff", or "cleft stone".

-The name under which the fortress was first mentioned in a 1324 document is castrum Kuholm, Kuholm referring to the rock on which it was built: basalt.
+The name under which the fortress was first mentioned in a 1324 document is castrum Kuholm, Kuholm referring to the rock on which it was built (in Hungarian, kőhalom means "pile of stones").

 History

 Background

-Rupea Fortress stands on one of the oldest archaeological sites in Romania, the first signs of human settlements dating from the Paleolithic and Early Neolithic (5500 BC–3500 BC).
+Rupea Fortress stands on one of the oldest archaeological sites in Romania, the first signs of human settlements dating from the Paleolithic and Early Neolithic (5500–3500 BC).
 Archaeological investigations have revealed objects from this era, testimony of settlements in the region: stone tools, pottery, funeral urns, etc.

 In Dacian times, on these places was raised the dava known as Rumidava or Ramidava (after various historical sources); conquered by the Romans, Rumidava became the Roman castra Rupes (in Latin, rupes means "rock" or "stone").
 The Roman castra Rupes was part of the Roman fortification belt defending the commercial area and routes linking the Târnava Valley with the Olt Valley, Râșnov and Hoghiz.

 According to Romanian archaeologists, the current fortress might have been built on the ruins of a former Dacian defense fort, based on Dacian pottery sherds found at the site.